-During the update process, plan to invest some time in prep work and at least an hour or two in the upgrade process itself.
+During the update process, plan to invest some time in prep work and at least two hours in the upgrade process itself.
 And be careful—some of your applications may be left behind or simply turned off.

-(Editor’s Note: We originally wrote this story a year ago, in 2015, to explain the upgrade process to Windows 10.
-We’ve updated our story with more details of how the process has evolved, and explain how you can still upgrade to Windows 10, then revert back to Windows 7 or Windows 8.1.)
+(Editor’s Note: We originally wrote this story in 2015, to explain the upgrade process to Windows 10.
+We’ve updated our story with more details of how the process has evolved, and explain how you can still upgrade to Windows 10 and the April 2018 Update, then revert back to Windows 7 or Windows 8.1.)

-Aside from one major component of some versions of Windows 7, however, the transition between the earlier versions of Microsoft’s operating system and the new Windows 10 should be relatively painless.
+Aside from one major component of some versions of Windows 7, the transition between the earlier versions of Microsoft’s operating system and the new Windows 10 should be relatively painless.
 Basically, if you own a “Pro” version of Windows, you’ll migrate to the Professional version of Windows 10.
 Otherwise, expect to receive a copy of Windows 10 Home.
 (We have more about the individual Windows 10 editions here.)
-Be aware, though, that on Aug.
-2, you’ll also receive the major Anniversary Update to Windows 10.
-More on that later.
+Ignore the upgrade path for Windows phones for now; the platform is essentially defunct.

 Windows 10 prep work